 - Promote innovation.
 It is highly encouraged that both the contractor and the project owner collaborate with all the best possible options including the use of innovative approaches that can save time and possibly cut the cost.

 - Risk reduction.
-The feedback of the contractor during the design phase can greatly affect with the reduction of the project costs because the owner understands the process and starts to mitigate the identified risks.
+The feedback of the contractor during the design phase can greatly affect the reduction of the project costs because the owner understands the process and starts to mitigate the identified risks.

 - Refinement of the design.
 The contractor provides feedback through a careful review of the chosen designs, answer queries about the designs, and produce better changes that can reduce identified issues in the construction.